nursingengineeringlab/hcm-api/INSTALL.md

-# how to setup frontend in a local enviroment
+# how to setup backedn in a local enviroment

 ### Install venv (Ubuntu Linux)